 I had learned it was Neil Young's property from the guy who drove me up and dropped me off up here.
 He's spent a lot of time on this property and knows everyone pretty well.

 And this poor guy gets stuck carrying the crucifix everywhere he goes.
 Not today, though, today it's just me in the truck, and even if I carry the cross and believe in Christ's sacrifice in my heart, I am not some grossly carved replica of the bloody event itself.
-I am just a painter driven by love... and right now by this crazy cross-carrying pickup driver that is driving just fine all over these beautiful hills, thank you very much red-faced man.
+I am just a painter driven by love... and right now by this crazy cross-carrying pickup driver that is driving just fine all over these beautiful hills, thank you very much red-faced cattle man.

 We wonder how long this water truck will take and start to wonder if it could be a real long time so we drive slowly down the road and sure enough after one bend there she comes around the corner and we pull off nice and easy and let her pass.
 Smiles and waves.
 All nice and easy like it ought to be on the back hills of a cattle ranch near sunset.
 Order restored.

 We rolled through a valley where the old Hippies went to become new Hippies.
 Nobody is a real Hippy anymore, you know that, right?
 Everywhere I go now, Hippy is a dirty word, or a pedestal on which lives some Greco-American nature god who can do no wrong but doesn't actually exist beside us in flesh and blood.
 It's like calling someone a Christian.
 You know real Christians this and real Hippies that.
 I love Christian Hippies.
-I know a guy whose whole deal is making Christian Hippy tie-die t-shirts and quotes Jerry Garcia lyrics as cryptic gospel passages all day long.
+I know a guy whose whole deal is making Christian Hippy tie-dye t-shirts and quotes Jerry Garcia lyrics as cryptic gospel passages all day long.
 He'd love this valley.
 Full of old broken down vans that the Merry Pranksters once called their homes, back when there were real Hippies and real Christians all over the place seeking truth like it mattered.

-Speaking of truth my guide wasn't sure of the truth of this but he's heard that the last grizzly bear in California was killed in this valley.
+Speaking of truth, my guide wasn't sure of the truth of this but he's heard that the last grizzly bear in California was killed in this valley.
 We both sorta wonder quietly at that and mumble a few things.
 But mostly because this road just kept going and going.
-It got quiet for awhile and we finally arrive at a country market, where they do indeed sell cigarettes and so I return victorious this time and even though it's only two packs my driver pal seems satisfied as we contemplate checking out the old bar next door.
+It got pretty quiet for a while and we finally arrive at a country market, where they do indeed sell cigarettes and so I return victorious this time and even though it's only two packs my driver pal seems satisfied as we contemplate checking out the old bar next door.
 Says he knows a lot of the regulars there.
 I'm thinking of the music festival that I'm missing right now, but I say nothing, because this is where I am here and now.
-And If I'm about to roll into this bar with this guy then I want to be all in cause I'm just along for the ride and it's out of my hands anyway and did I mention I'd been up since 4 in the morning?
+And If I'm about to roll into this bar with this guy then I want to be all in cause I'm just along for life’s ride and it's out of my hands anyway and did I mention I'd been up since 4 in the morning?

 Soon enough this Prince from Oakland settles down and the usual crew of musicians makes their way to the firepit and continues into the night.
-There's a lot of folks lingering to listen and me and my buddy and his lady sneak under a hammock and lay in the grass to get a glimpse and hear the music continue on it's own softer pace.
+There's a lot of folks lingering to listen and me and my buddy and his lady sneak under a hammock and lay in the cool evening grass to get a glimpse and hear the music continue on its own softer pace.
 And guess who is there?

 That's right, my driver pal is there and belting out some of the sweetest lines and tunes you'll ever hear including one about his grandma's passing that had me holding back tears.
 She was a real Christian, and maybe a real hippy too.
 Not sure, but I know she prayed for him, that's for sure.

 And all this madness and love is why I'm here and why this painting happened at all.
-The folks who own the ranch where this festival has happened for the last 15 years are selling the property and all the musicians rallied and hired me to come paint the scene as a gift to the ranchowners who have opened their land to the music, and the crazy nuts that play it, for all these years.
+The folks who own the ranch where this festival has happened for the last 15 years are selling the property and all the musicians rallied and hired me to come paint the scene as a gift to the ranch owners who have opened their land to the music, and the crazy nuts that play it, for all these years.

 It was an honor and a joy and I don't know what else to say.